 A key part of the code's definition for ci requires that only fasteners (e.g., nails or screws) penetrate the ci to minimize thermal bridging.
-This is particularly important for detailing cladding installations, like example shown in Figure 2, such that the prescriptive R-values for ci can be used as a simple means of energy code compliance.
-Cladding and furring attachments that result in more than just fasteners penetrating the ci, such as furring support brackets, cannot use the prescriptive ci R-values for compliance.
+This is particularly important for detailing cladding installations, like those shown in Figure 2, such that the prescriptive R-values for ci can be used as a simple means of energy code compliance.
+Cladding and furring attachments that result in more than just fasteners penetrating the ci, such as metal z-girts or furring support brackets, cannot use the prescriptive ci R-values for compliance.
 Instead, the total wall assembly's U-factor must be determined by calculation or testing and it must include the impact of thermal bridging of the cladding support system.
+Therefore, use of only fasteners to attach cladding or furring through FPIS ci is necessary to easily comply with the energy code.
+Adhesive attachment methods also comply.

 Figure 2.
-Example of cladding and FPIS ci installation on wood frame wall assembly to mitigate thermal bridging and comply with the ci definition.
+Three examples of cladding and FPIS ci installation on steel frame wall assemblies to mitigate thermal bridging and comply with the ci definition.

 Another key part of the ci definition requires that the insulation be uncompressed.
-Because FPIS ci is a rigid foam plastic with relatively high compressive strength, it is possible to fasten cladding and furring to wood framing or other wall substrates without compressing the insulation.
+Because FPIS ci is a rigid foam plastic with relatively high compressive strength, it is possible to fasten cladding and furring to steel framing or other wall substrates without compressing the insulation.
 This avoids reduced thermal performance due to insulation compression at points of connection, improves constructability, and makes it possible to fully comply with the ci definition.